blowback/beasTTY/README.md

 ![Special Graphics characters](images/graphics.png)

-The fonts Cushion, Insigbyte, and You Square come from the excellent [ZX Origins](https://damieng.com/typography/zx-origins/) where there are many many more examples of DamienG's meticulous work.
+The fonts Cushion, Insigbyte, You Squared, Chit, Orbiter, Patrol, Striker and ZX Palm all come from the excellent [ZX Origins](https://damieng.com/typography/zx-origins/) where there are many many more examples of DamienG's meticulous work.

 ## Keyboard shortcuts